matype/stylefmt/README.md

 ## Features

-- **Support for the latest CSS syntax:** Including custom properties, range context for media features, `calc()` and nesting.
+- **Supports the latest CSS syntax:** Including custom properties, range context for media features, `calc()` and nesting.
 - **Understands CSS-like syntaxes:** stylefmt is powered by [PostCSS](https://github.com/postcss/postcss), so it understands any syntax that PostCSS can parse, including SCSS.
-- **Work well with stylelint:** [stylelint](http://stylelint.io/) is a mighty, modern CSS linter. stylefmt can understand your rules for code formatting in its configuration file (`.stylelintrc`).
+- **Works well with stylelint:** [stylelint](http://stylelint.io/) is a mighty, modern CSS linter. stylefmt can understand the formatting rules specified in your stylelint configuration file (`.stylelintrc`).

-## Example
+## Examples

 ### Future CSS syntax (cssnext)